Hello, Welcome to the phonics page!

 Teach Your Monster To Read - a fantastic website with games to help phonics progress.
 Desktop versions for laptops is FREE to sign up to, we highly reccomend you do this.

 Oxford Owl - Phonics and reading.
 Helpful parent's section, free ebooks and games.

-Twinkl - Prinatble phonics activities
+Twinkl - free account - Prinatble phonics activities

 Letter and Sounds Home Learning Videos - These videos are short lessons that cover phases 2-5.
 Teachers may refer to these lessons on home learning tasks and give insructions on which videos to watch.